Skip to main content

 Hours: sunrise–sunset

-Parking: $10 for the day; street parking available along Arroyo Tapiado Wash Road
+Parking: Street parking is available along Arroyo Tapiado Wash Road

 Pricing: Free